 In a freak accident, a wheelchair liftgate that came off of an 18-wheel truck and struck four bike riders as it drove by.
 According to the Port Richey Police, the liftgate was on a truck hauling medical equipment for Florida Cancer Specialists mobile PET/CT.
 But, as it was making a left turn onto Ridge Road from U.S. 19 when the lift broke free.
 The accident happened Monday night before 8 p.m., April 29, 2019.
-The driver of the truck did not know the liftgate had come off the back.
+The driver of the tractor trailer did not know the liftgate had come off the back.
 Some witnesses followed the driver to his stop and alerted him, and he is cooperating with authorities.
 All four cyclists were seriously injured with two undergoing emergency surgery.
 The Port Richey Police Chief says he’s never seen or heard of anything like it.
 His office will conduct a thorough investigation.

 Flying Debris Accidents

 Large commercial trucks are dangerous and put all motorists and others around them at risk.
 Most of this risk is because of their size and mass, but they also can cause injury by flying debris.
 According to the National Highway Traffic Safety Administration, there are almost 500 fatalities each year.
-As well as, thousands of incidents of damage and injuries each year from debris flying from large trucks.
+As well as, thousands of incidents of damage and injuries each year from debris flying from tractor trailers.
 Much of this is loose debris on the road.
 While in other cases, objects fly off the truck after coming loose or breaking away from the truck.
 The Federal Motor Carriers Safety Administration has regulations for trucks traveling on interstates and federal highways.
-Each truck driver handles their load and must make sure the load is secure.
+Each tractor trailer driver handles their load and must make sure the load is secure.
 This is so that nothing will come loose, leak or come off the truck and put the public at risk.
 Also, there are rules and regulations about the maintenance of the rigs and the trailers.
 These ensure that incidents like the liftgate accident doesn’t happen.
 Yet, even with all the regulations and safety precautions, accidents happen.

 Injuries from Flying Debris